Democratic Socialists of America: Dirty break strategy

+2020s foreign policy debates

 DSA's growth was accompanied by internal controversies that reflected its strategic debates, particularly on foreign policy.
-In 2021, an internal crisis was sparked when Representative Jamaal Bowman, a DSA member, voted to provide funding for Israel's Iron Dome missile defense system, a vote which many members saw as a betrayal of the organization's pro-Palestinian stance.
-After the NPC declined to expel Bowman, its BDS Working Group continued a campaign against him, leading the NPC to de-charter the working group for violating the organization's code of conduct.
-In the weeks before the 2022 Russian invasion of Ukraine, DSA's International Committee (IC) released a statement condemning NATO expansion but not Russia's military buildup, drawing condemnation from other progressives.
-Although DSA's NPC later released a second statement condemning the invasion, the IC's initial response was criticized as a liability for the organization and its elected officials.
-DSA organizations later called for Ukraine's national debt to be canceled, supported material aid to Ukraine, and described the invasion as imperialistic, while still calling for demilitarization.
+In 2021, an internal crisis was sparked when Representative Jamaal Bowman, a DSA member, voted to provide funding for Israel's Iron Dome missile defense system, a vote that many members saw as a betrayal of the organization's pro-Palestinian stance.
+After the National Political Committee (NPC) declined to expel Bowman, its BDS Working Group continued a campaign against him, leading the NPC to de-charter the working group for violating the organization's code of conduct.

+In June 2021, delegates from the DSA visited Venezuela and met with President Nicolás Maduro to "build solidarity".
+They expressed their support for him, with a delegate tweeting, "Who I met is not a dictator."
+Local socialists criticized the DSA's decision to support Maduro's government, follow the approved itinerary, and not meet with local activists.

+In the weeks before the 2022 Russian invasion of Ukraine, DSA's International Committee released a statement condemning NATO expansion but not Russia's military buildup, drawing condemnation from other progressives.
+Although DSA's NPC later released a second statement condemning the invasion, the International Committee's initial response was criticized as a liability for the organization and its elected officials.
+As of 2026, the DSA itself opposes military aid to Ukraine.

 After the October 7 attacks on Israel and the start of the Gaza war in 2023, DSA condemned the violence against all civilians and the subsequent Gaza genocide.
 In 2024, DSA's National Political Committee withdrew its endorsement of Ocasio-Cortez over her support for a House resolution stating that "denying Israel's right to exist is a form of antisemitism"; her local chapter, NYC-DSA, maintained its endorsement.
-The NPC argued that a national endorsement required a "serious commitment to the movement for Palestine" but the NYC chapter defended its decision, citing a "fruitful partnership" with Ocasio-Cortez on local issues.
 The dispute continued into 2025, with resolutions submitted for the DSA national convention to formally censure Ocasio-Cortez and review her membership over her vote against cutting funding for Israel's Iron Dome system.

-In contrast, DSA stood by representatives Bowman, Cori Bush, Ilhan Omar and Rashida Tlaib after they adopted strong pro-Palestinian positions.
+In contrast, DSA stood by Representatives Bowman, Cori Bush, Ilhan Omar, and Rashida Tlaib after they adopted strong pro-Palestinian positions.
 All faced primary challenges in 2024 from centrist Democrats heavily funded by the American Israel Public Affairs Committee (AIPAC); Bowman lost his primary after AIPAC spent a record $14.5 million against him, and Bush was also defeated.
-DSA members such as Harrington biographer Maurice Isserman left after 41 years, calling the organization's response to the Gaza War "morally bankrupt."
+DSA members such as Harrington biographer Maurice Isserman left after 41 years, calling the organization's response to the Gaza War "morally bankrupt".
 Others have left to form separate pro-Palestine groups, arguing DSA was not progressive enough.